btbristow/bookstore-management-api/docs/tutorials/customers-and-orders.md

 }
 ```

-> **Tip:**
-> To add multiple books to an order, pass them in an array.
-For example, use `[2, 5]`.

 ## What to do next

-Now that you have created books, customers, and orders, you can proceed with your integration or learn more about the Bookstore Management API.
-The following topics provide next steps.
+Now that you have completed this tutorial, either proceed with your integration or read other topics to learn more about the Bookstore Management API.

 * [Update your store inventory](update-store-inventory.md)
 * [Work with customers](work-with-customers.md)